 Youngsma said the last several months have been a challenge for waterways, but he said a good amount of snow this winter could really go a long way to helping get the rivers in the higher ranges of normal.
 Yes, he admitted, he is hoping for good snowfall this year.

-Page 2 of 2 - This is not the first time the rivers have been in the low range, said Youngsma, adding it has also been worse based on records, such as back in the 1930s.
+This is not the first time the rivers have been in the low range, said Youngsma, adding it has also been worse based on records, such as back in the 1930s.

 Youngsma also said in recent years the water level in rivers has been on the high side, adding at times the low flow is just part of the whole process.
 How-ever, he added, he’ll be watching.